Yokohama F. Marinos

 Yokohama F. Marinos (横浜F・マリノス, Yokohama Efu Marinosu), stylised as Yokohama F·Marinos, is a Japanese professional football club based in Yokohama, Kanagawa Prefecture, part of the Greater Tokyo Area.
 The club competes in the J1 League, which is the top tier of football in the country.

 Having won the J-League title five times and finishing second twice, they are one of the most successful J-League clubs.
 The team is based in Yokohama and was founded as the company team of Nissan Motor.
-The club was formed by the merger of Yokohama Marinos and Yokohama Flügels in 1999.
+The club was formed by the merger of Yokohama Marinos and Yokohama Flügels in 1999, but has carried on the history and visual identity of Marinos.
 The current name is intended to reflect both of the original names.
 Yokohama F. Marinos is the longest serving team in the top flight of Japanese football, having played at the top level since 1982, also making them, along with Kashima Antlers, one of only two teams to have competed in Japan's top flight of football every year since the league was professionalized.

+Clubs owned by CFG Listed in order of acquisition/foundation.
+Bold indicates the club was founded by CFG. * indicates the club was acquired by CFG. § indicates the club is co-owned. † indicates the club is no longer owned by CFG.